theendercore/BlockBeams/README.md

 <details>
     <summary>"Server" side</summary>
-Block Beems is not supported on the server but there is a server side type config.
+Block Beams is not supported on the server but there is a server side type config.

 The only think you can configure server side is the block pass list.
 It is configured by a vanilla tag, so you just